cn-uofbasel/BACnet/groups/03-subChat/README.md

 ## Protocols

-Protocols from meeting can be found [here](https://github.com/cn-uofbasel/BACnet/tree/master/groups/03-subChat/Protocols).
+Protocols from meeting can be found in 'protocols/'.

 ## Links